-Perfectly square, burr-free cuts w/no “wandering” or deflection by the blade.
+Perfectly square, burr-free cuts with no “wandering” or deflection by the blade.
 Parts remain cool to the touch.
 Work table is sturdy.
 Blade stays sharp through multiple cuts.

 Chip collector tray doesn’t catch everything.
-Reports of saw blade not properly centered, cutting into the deck.
-Chain hold down should be redesigned, users feel.
+Reports of saw blade not being properly centered, cutting into the deck.
+Chain hold-down should be redesigned, users feel.

 BestReviews wants to be better.
 Please take our 3-minute survey,